lsst-dm/dmtn-021/index.md

 ```
 -->

 In addition, we see ([Table 1](#table-1) and [Figure 5](#figure-5)) that the covariances between neighboring pixels in the image difference has been significantly decreased following convolution with the decorrelation kernel.
 The covariance matrix has been significantly diagonalized.
-While the covariance of the decorrelated image might at first glance appear high relative to the random expectation, we show (below) that it is equal to the value obtained using a basic implementation of the [Zackay, et al. (2016)][ZOGY] "proper" image subtraction procedure.
+While the covariance of the decorrelated image might at first glance appear high relative to the random expectation, we show (below) that it is equal to the value obtained using a basic implementation of the [ZOGY][ZOGY] proper image subtraction procedure.

 <!--
 ```python